retorquere/zotero-better-bibtex/site/content/_index.md

 ## Features

 ### Facilities for generating citation keys

-* Stable [citation keys]({{< ref "/citing" >}}), without key clashes!
-Generates citation keys that take into account other existing keys in your library that are not part of the items you export.
+* Automatically generate [citation keys]({{< ref "/citing" >}}) without key clashes!
+Generate citation keys that take into account existing keys in your library even when they are not part of the items you export.
 Prevent random breakage!
+* Generate citation keys based on [JabRef patterns](https://docs.jabref.org/setup/bibtexkeypatterns).
-* Set your own, fixated [citation keys]({{< ref "/citing" >}}), generate citation keys from [JabRef patterns](https://help.jabref.org/en/BibtexKeyPatterns), drag and drop LaTeX citations, add other custom BibLaTeX fields.
+* Set your own, stable citation keys, drag and drop LaTeX citations, add other custom BibLaTeX fields.

 ### Conversion between formats and encodings
 * Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled